-Outcome: Families participate in leadership development, decision-making, program policy development, or community and state organizing activities to improve children's development and learning experiences.
+Families participate in leadership development, decision-making, program policy development, or community and state organizing activities to improve children's development and learning experiences.

-- 124. Ensure that families' opinions are heard and included in the program planning processes, such as participation on an advisory committee. - 125.
+- 121. Ensure that parents' opinions are heard and included in the program planning processes. - 122.
 Incorporate goals related to family advocacy and leadership into agency work plans and strategic planning.

-126. Provide training on the multicultural principles, leadership development, racial equity, and advocacy for staff and families.
+123. Provide training on the multicultural principles, leadership development, and advocacy for staff and families.

-127. Ensure that systems and supports are in place to address professional development, program environment and partnerships related to engaging families as advocates and leaders.
+124. Ensure that systems and supports are in place to address professional development, program environment and partnerships related to engaging families as advocates and leaders.

-128. Share information with families about existing parent-to-parent organizations, family peer networks and/or parent-initiated school-community efforts in order to foster continuity in leadership and advocacy roles
+125. Share information with families about existing parent-to-parent organizations, family peer networks and/or parent-initiated school-community efforts in order to foster continuity in leadership and advocacy roles

-- 129. Create an environment that welcomes parent leadership and advocacy in the program. - 130.
+- 126. Create an environment that welcomes parent leadership and advocacy in the program. - 127.
 Work with parents to arrive at agreed upon understandings of how to partner and how to collaborate with each other within the program.

-131. Provide opportunities for parents to identify their strengths as leaders/advocates and to use them in the program and community.
+128. Provide opportunities for parents to identify their strengths as leaders/advocates and to use them in the program and community.

-- 132. Provide parent mentoring opportunities that could include staff, alumni parents/ families, elders, and professionals in the community to serve as a resource and support for parent leadership development. - 133.
-Partner with parents to engage advocacy groups that work on issues related to child, family and community needs. - 134.
+- 129. Provide parent mentoring opportunities that could include staff, alumni parents/families, elders, and professionals in the community to serve as a resource and support for parent leadership development. - 130.
+Partner with parents to engage advocacy groups that work on issues related to child, family and community needs. - 131.
 Form partnerships with parent-to-parent organizations or other K-12 parent groups to facilitate connections for families.